Is Delhi Safe For Women? My Take.

 3. Don’t turn a blind eye on others in trouble.

 I know that the state of the law and policing in India doesn’t exactly advocate helping one’s neighbor, but this interview might make you rethink all of that.
 Or this fictional story about a man who looked the other way.
 I often wonder what I’d do if I was passing or driving by someone who looked like she was in trouble with a group of men, or in need of help on a dark road.
 We’ve been so conditioned to not meddle in the matters of those who don’t affect us, that we’ve forgotten the value of a helping hand.
-The next time we spot someone in trouble, let’s do unto them what we’d have them do unto us; call the police, yell for help, put the pepper spray to use.
+The next time we spot someone in trouble, let’s do unto them what we’d have them do unto us; call the police, yell for help, put your weapon to use.